theartificialintelligenceunit/abstracts/docs/sections/few/index.md

 icon: lucide/microscope
 ---

-# Token Classification: Eclectic Classes
+# Token Classification: Eclectic[^1]

-Token Classification; Herein, token classification is the detection and classification of text or strings via fine-tuned large language model architectures.
-Each model detects and classifies text or strings of vis-à-vis a set of classes.
+A second project focusing on text/string detection & classification; cf. <a data-preview href="../../sections/dispatches/">dispatches</a>.
+It fine-tunes a large language model architecture.
+Herein, the model depends on a different text tagging scheme, and a different data set; it also focuses in a different set of classes.
+For more details visit the <a href="https://d3ju6iarczw32h.cloudfront.net/src/c-eclectic-introduction.html" target="_blank">project's online hub</a>.

 <br>

+## In brief

 <table style="width: 85%; margin-left: 35px; vertical-align: top;">
   <colgroup>